kskim-phd/CDTS-CAD-P/README.md

 ------
 ## Environments

-The setting of the virtual environment we used is described as requirement.txt.
+The setting of the virtual environment we used is described as packagelist.txt.

 ------
 ## Multi view dataset